Germany's Due Diligence Act

 There will be a three year transitional period after the Act has been adopted.
 This will allow the industry time to prepare to implement the new requirements.
 Furthermore, the government intends to set up a fund to assist companies with compliance.
 In addition, the government needs to select an existing or establish a new authority, which will be responsible for monitoring compliance with the new Act.

 The German initiative in the context of Germany's Council Presidency

 The German Due Diligence Act will complement measures of other EU member states in this area, such as the French Duty of Vigilance Act.
 In light of concerns about potential fragmentation of the European market, the EU is currently working on a European solution.

-On 29 April 2020, the European Commissioner for Justice, Didier Reynders, announced plans for a legislative initiative next year to introduce EU-wide mandatory due diligence requirements for businesses to respect human rights and prevent environmental harm across their global supply chains (for more details see our blog post here).
+On 29 April 2020, the European Commissioner for Justice, Didier Reynders, announced plans for a legislative initiative next year to introduce EU-wide mandatory due diligence requirements for businesses to respect human rights and prevent environmental harm across their global supply chains (see more details see our blog post).

 On 1 July 2020, Germany took over the Presidency of the Council of the EU.
 One of the declared objectives of the programme for this Presidency is to adopt an EU action plan to strengthen corporate social responsibility in global supply chains that promotes human rights, social and environmental standards and transparency.

 Germany's own move to present key issues for inclusion in a Due Diligence Act is an important stimulus and may significantly strengthen and accelerate the European legislative initiative.